qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 reach.
 Retrospective condition-centered credit and gradual mixture training can reach it.
 Doubling the batch produced a stable final window in three new seeds, but large mid-training excursions remained and learning-rate decay sometimes preserved the wrong solution.
-The present problem is therefore both discovery and optimization stability; the batch-32 result is a candidate mechanism rather than a confirmed solution.
+The ten-seed replication then showed that the three-seed window was optimistic: only six seeds passed and the mean missed the declared endpoint threshold.
+The present problem is therefore both discovery and optimization stability.
+Larger batches improve some runs but do not solve it reliably.

 Using the original simulation setting is therefore feasible and has already been done.
 The generator reproduces the original representation, sequence, memory